MatthiasvB/that-routing-lib/README.md

 const routeToTravelArticle = routesApi.topics.travel.articles.$articleId("5")()
 ```

-Unfortunately, with any segment of the API being a function, there are a few reseved keywords which can not be used, because they are either readonly (such as a function's `name`) or should not be overwritten (like `bind`).
+Unfortunately, with any segment of the API being a function, there are a few reserved keywords which can not be used, because they are either readonly (such as a function's `name`) or should not be overwritten (like `bind`).
 When you try to create the API object with input that contains these keys, an error will be thrown.

 Reserved keywords are
 ```typescript